 The Mutant Question: Psionics

-This article originally appeared in the April/May 2015 issue.
+This article originally appeared in the April/May 2015 issue, and reprinted in the September/October 2022 issue.

 For me one of the joys of a setting is imagining what life within the setting would really be like.
 That’s the whole impetus for the “Slice of Life” series of articles.
 For a science fiction setting like the Twilight Sector we’re taking a look at how technologies (and sometimes other things) would affect the lives of people (including player characters) within the setting.